 Step 3 – On the third step (Register WPML), you need to add your Site key.
 You can find this by clicking the Get a key for this site link on the page.
 You will be redirected to the Sites page on the WPML website.

-On the Sites page, click the + Register your first site button.
-You will be asked to enter your website URL and confirm whether it is a development or production website.
+On the Sites page, click on the Add new site button.
+You will be asked to add your website URL and confirm if this is a development or production website.

 If you’re creating a website for a client, you can also set a Translation Manager to choose the options and assign the translators.

-Step 6 – If you’re using third-party plugins like WooCommerce or WPForms, the next step (Plugins) will suggest WPML components for these plugins (if any).
-If you want these plugins to be multilingual, we recommend adding the suggested components.
+Step 7 – If you’re running third-party plugins like WooCommerce or WPForms, the next step (Plugins) will recommend WPML components (if any).
+If you need these to be multilingual too, we recommend you add these components.

-To install and activate these components (plugins), select them from the list and click Install and Activate.
-Otherwise, click Skip to proceed to the final step.
+To install and activate these components (plugins), mark them in the list and click Install and Activate.
+Otherwise, click on Skip to move to the last step.

 The WPML plugin is now set up, and additional languages have been added to your website.
 Now, we can begin translating our plugin content.